zxphyrx/highway/app/views/overview/point-system.md

 Points are awarded when you either:

-- Attend an event that gives you 1 point
 - Get a design **approved**
-    - this is important! it can't just be submitted
+    - *Note that not all submitted designs will be approved; they will get checked by a human first*
     - **Starter projects**: 4 points
     - **Custom projects**: 6 points by default, 10 for advanced projects.
+- Attend a Highway event
+    - Generally, 1 point
+    - Attending the Kickoff Call will give you 1 point!
+    - Check the [Events](/events) tab for more!

 By default, custom projects give you **6 points**, but if its a particularly complicated project (i.e 3D printer), you can get 10 points out from it!

 To get 10 points, you MUST get confirmation on your idea BEFORE working on it first.
-DM @alexren on the slack to check with them!
+Pitch it in #highway-pitstop + get a confirmation before working on it!